 Invention or task outcome or academic work without acknowledgement, alteration, falsification or misleading use of data, information or citation in any academic work constitutes fabrication.
-Fabricated information neither represent the student's own effort nor the truth concerning a particular investigation or study, and thus violating the principle of truth in knowledge.
+Fabricated information neither represents the student's own effort nor the truth concerning a particular investigation or study and thus violates the principle of truth in knowledge.
 Some examples are: